backstage/backstage/docs/auth/auth-backend-classes.md

 Backstage based applications.

 Backstage comes with a "batteries-included" set of supported commonly used OAuth
-providers: Okta, Github, Google, Gitlab, and a generic OAuth2 provider.
+providers: Okta, GitHub, Google, GitLab, and a generic OAuth2 provider.

 All of these use the authorization flow of OAuth2 to implement authentication.